CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/16-Monitoring-using-Azure-Monitor-for-AVD.md

    ![ws name.](media/ex4t1s9.png)

-1. In the AVD client, double click on the **Session Desktop** to access it.
+1. In the AVD client, double-click on the **Session Desktop** to access it.

    ![ws name.](media-2/avddesktop.png)